Posted May 5, 2019

 - Preparing the S corporation’s tax returns (Form 1120S)

 Since the IRS is a huge organization, the right hand doesn’t always talk to the left hand.
-And it is common for the corporate tax returns to be rejected since the late S Corp election is not processed.
+Therefore it is common for the corporate tax returns to be rejected since the late S Corp election is not processed.
 Not to worry, we simply re-submit and we are batting 100% over the past decade in getting the late S corp election pushed through.
 Of course, your mileage might vary and you could be the one like Maverick in Top Gun, but we seriously doubt it.

 S Corp Package